Engin-Boot/capture-behavior-of-a-visit-counter-Rajmalbasha/needs-director.md

 Given entry card issuer issues card in patient name and

-contains accompanied by count as well
+contains accompanied by count as well, this data is stored in database